Ratusha (Ivano-Frankivsk): Late 19th century

 The rebuilding of the rathaus, however, started rather quickly, and in 1870 in the city the construction of a new Ratusz by a Lviv construction company was initiated.
-The architects of the new building were Anasthasius Przybilowski and Filip Pokutyński.
+The architects of the new building were Anastazy Przybyłowski and Filip Pokutyński.
 On June 6, 1870, a foundation of the new rathaus was installed.
 Inside of the foundation was placed a capsule with a parchment about the history of the rathaus and old Polish and Austrian coins and medals.
 The construction was finished the next year, in 1871.

 The new rathaus was in the form of a massive two-story building with a tall tower (preserved from the previous design).
 Up to the fifth floor it was covered with a white marble.
 Over it were placed observation galleries, over which a clock hung on the four sides of the tower.
 A nearly spherical elongated dome topped the building.
 The main feature of the rathaus was the session hall of the city's council.
 In the basement of the building once again were located rooms of preliminary detention (arrest home).
 During World War I in February 1915 several military engagements took place in the vicinity of Stanisławów, from which the rathaus received numerous cracks.
 The building itself did not fall; however, it was announced to be in emergency conditions.